rfht/fnaify/README.md

 has been extended to attempt configuring XNA games as well.
 **fnaify**
-can be run in 3 basic modes regarding the addition of missing libraries: restrictive, interactive, and permissive.
+can be run in 3 basic modes regarding the addition of missing libraries: restrictive
+(default)
+, interactive, and permissive.

+As of version 3.0,
+**fnaify**
+unifies both setup and launch of supported games in one command.

 All games require additional libraries from ports, like SDL2.
-Some of them can be found in fnaify-extralibs package, like libatomstb or libfmod\_SDL.
+Some of them can be found in the fnaify-extralibs package, like libatomstb or libfmod\_SDL.

 The arguments are as follows: